zlogic/mendix-docs/content/en/docs/releasenotes/mobile/native-template/nt-studio-pro-10-parent/nt-11-rn.md

 ### Fixes

-* We have resolved an issue where remote JavaScript debugging failed in a custom-built Mendix Native Developer App, leading to crashes when enabling “Remote JS Debugging.”
+* We resolved an issue where remote JavaScript debugging failed in a custom-built Mendix Native Developer App, leading to crashes when enabling “Remote JS Debugging.”
 The problem was caused by Firebase services not being initialized properly during the build process.
-We have ensured that Firebase dependencies are now only included when explicitly required by the application.
+Firebase dependencies are now only included when explicitly required by the application.

 ## 11.0.1 {#1001}